Sudan says seeking U.S. visa for wanted President Bashir

 The conflict has killed more than 200,000 people and displaced about 2 million, according to human rights groups and U.N. officials.
 Sudan says the numbers are overblown.
 The ICC issued arrest warrants against Bashir in 2009 and 2010 to face charges of orchestrating war crimes and genocide.

-(Reporting by Ulf Laessing; Additional reporting by Thomas Escritt in The Hague and Lesley Wroughton in Washington; Writing by Tom Perry and Ulf Laessing; Editing by Andrew Heavens and Cynthia Osterman)
+(Reporting by Ulf Laessing; Additional reporting by Thomas Escritt in The Hague; Writing by Tom Perry and Ulf Laessing; Editing by Andrew Heavens)

 LONDON Two British medics who abandoned studies in Sudan to join Islamic State with a group of other students have been killed in fighting in Iraq, the BBC reported on Wednesday.